 • Time-resolved spectroscopy (for pulsed laser systems)

-In order to take the broadest range of general spectroscopy measurements, you will need multiple light sources, such as can be found in our LED Light Source Set.
+In order to take the broadest range of general spectroscopy measurements, you will need multiple light sources, such as can be found in our LED Light Source Set or the Tunable LED Light Source.

 Ossila Light Sources